ShaoxuanBi/py2assembly/assembly_learner/pages/assign.md

 # Assign

-The process of assigning a value to a variable is called assignment.
+The process of assigning a value to a variable is called an assignment.
 A statement that assigns a certain value to a variable is called an assignment statement.
-Each programming language has its own assignment statement, and there are different types of assignment statements.
-The assigned "value" can be a number, a string or an expression.
+Where the "value" may be a number, a string or an expression.

-In assembly, for an initial value, it can be written directly in memory.
-For overwriting the value in memory, it is necessary to write from the register.
+Assignment is the most basic operation in the syntax, and in high-level programming languages it is directly represented by the symbol "=".
+However, in the Sigma 16 assembly language,  it is represented using the instruction "data".
+Among them, all operations are performed in registers, the value of the variable is stored in a register using the instruction "load", the value of the variable is assigned using the instruction "lea" and the value of the register give to the variable using the instruction "store".